 Balloon Launch: https://goo.gl/maps/wQwjL2mep5HcaLzM7 This one is approximate, but it is obvious in the morning as many cars and buses are turning into the area.
 Head north out of Göreme on Göreme Yolu and you’ll see the turn on the right.

-Cliff Side Viewing Point: From balloon launch, turn right on Göreme Yolu and then take the next left at here https://goo.gl/maps/PbnU4XunKdYrFQYVA.
-From this point you’ll be heading to a dirt road heading left.
-I don’t have the precise point, but follow the line of cars!
+Cliff Side Viewing Point: From balloon launch, turn right on Göreme Yolu and then take the next left.
+Navigate to this point.
+You end up taking a left up a dirt road.
+Follow the line of cars!
 You’ll be at the top of a mountain/cliff area, looking down into the valley.

 There are many good viewing spots.
 Talk to the manager at your hotel for their favorites.